Shannon Birchard: Women's

 For the 2018–19 season, Birchard joined a new team with Kerri Einarson, Val Sweeting, and Briane Meilleur, all former skips.
 They began the season by winning three straight World Curling Tour events in three weeks: the 2018 Stu Sells Oakville Tankard, the inaugural Morris SunSpiel and then the Mother Club Fall Curling Classic with a fourth win at the Curlers Corner Autumn Gold Classic in October.
 In December, the team lost in the finals of the 2018 Canada Cup and 2018 National.
 Their strong play during the early part of the season earned them enough points to put team Einarson in the Wild Card game at the 2019 Scotties Tournament of Hearts.
 However the team lost to the lower ranked Casey Scheidegger rink.
-The team would rebound to have a strong finish at the end of the season, winning the 2019 Players' Championship and losing in the final of the 2019 Champions Cup.
+The team rebounded to have a strong finish at the end of the season, winning the 2019 Players' Championship and losing in the final of the 2019 Champions Cup.

 Team Einarson had two playoff finishes at the first two Slams of the 2019–20 season, losing to Anna Hasselborg in the quarterfinal of the Masters and once again to Hasselborg in the final of the Tour Challenge.
 The team did not have the same success at the Canada Cup as they did in 2018, finishing with a 2–4 record.
 However, at the 2020 Manitoba Scotties Tournament of Hearts, her team succeeded.
 They finished the round robin and championship round with a 7–1 record which qualified them for the final.
 In the final, they defeated Jennifer Jones.
 It was Birchard's first Manitoba Scotties Tournament of Hearts provincial title.
 Team Einarson represented Manitoba at the 2020 Scotties Tournament of Hearts, where they continued their success.
 They finished first in the round robin with a 9–2 record and then won the 1 vs. 2 page playoff game, qualifying them for the final.
-Birchard would win her second Canadian Championship when they defeated Rachel Homan 8–7 in an extra end.
+Birchard won her second Canadian Championship when they defeated Rachel Homan 8–7 in an extra end.
 Birchard was named the All-Star Second for the tournament.
 The team was set to represent Canada at the 2020 World Women's Curling Championship before the event got cancelled due to the COVID-19 pandemic.
-The Scotties would be their last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were also cancelled due to the pandemic.
+The Scotties was their last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were also cancelled due to the pandemic.